Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 If you’re interested in front end, get more UI experience and work with javascript, or if you’re interested in architecture, get involved in projects with heavy infrastructure.

 We hope this guide answered your questions and will help you craft a new, winning resume.
-If you’d like us to take a look at your resume and give you some feedback, you can book in a time with one of our consultants.
+If you’d like us to take a look at your resume and give you some feedback, you can contact us via our website.

 Is there something we missed?
 A question you still have?
 Leave a comment below!